Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 Students by the end of the course will be able to ...

 **Product Objectives:**
-1. Create the required documents to specify the design of a product, including user journeys and wireframes.
+1. Develop product ideas using one's experiences, values, and hunches
-1. Develop and evaluate product ideas using PEST Analysis, Competitive Analysis, and User Interviewing
+1. Evaluate product ideas using PEST Analysis, Competitive Analysis, and User Interviewing
-1. Create a prototypes of a product using User Journeys and Wireframes
+1. Create the required documents to specify the design of a product, including user journeys and wireframes

 **Communication Objectives:**
 1. Be timely in communication and use the proper communication channel